Your local guide to the Sussex Flea Market!

 strollers or wheelchairs with wider tires to make navigating the occasionally uneven ground easier.
 Town crews

-do a great job maintaining the park, yet thousands of shoppers can create rough going in places over the three days.
+do a great job maintaining the site, yet the impact of thousands of feet and vehicles can create rough going

 For the physically challenged

-Visitors who use motorized wheelchairs or scooters may wish to park for the day in the paved lot at Mrs. Dunster's
+Visitors who use motorized wheelchairs or scooters may wish to park in the paved lot at Mrs. Dunster's store at the corner

-store at the corner of Leonard Drive and Eveleigh Street.
-A limited number of spots are available here and fill very quickly.
+of Leonard Drive and Eveleigh Street.
+A limited number of spots are available here and they fill very quickly.
+A few

-A good second choice is the Sussex High School, also on Leonard Drive, which has a large paved parking lot a 10-minute walk
+are also available in front of the sports centre.
+A good second choice is the Sussex High School, also on Leonard

-from the flea market venue.
-Your third choice might be O'Connell Park, on the corner of Leonard Drive and Main Street, with
+Drive, which has a large paved parking lot a 10-minute walk from the flea market venue.
+Your third choice might be O'Connell

-The public is allowed to ONLY bring service dogs on to the venue grounds.
+The public is allowed to bring ONLY service dogs on to the venue grounds.

 Traveling here